lgxbslgx/note/openjdk/source_reading_record/javac_source_analysis.md

 	- parser.parseCompilationUnit()

 ### Semantics.
 Enter.
-- Goal: Scan trees for class and member declarations, and initialize symbols and validates annotations.
+- Goal: Scan trees for class and member class declarations, and initialize symbols and validates annotations.
 Enter symbol for all encountered definintions into the symbol table.
-Get all types of the corresponding classes and members.
+Get all types of the corresponding classes.
 - Input: AST
 - Output: A *todo* list and symbols.
 	- The todo list contains 'Env<AttrContext<>>' that need to be analyzed and be used to generate class files later.
-An entry of todo list means a top level class or interface.
+An entry of todo list means a class or interface.
 - procecdure
 	- com.sun.tools.javac.main.JavaCompiler.enterTrees()
 	- classEnter: Enter all classes, and construct uncompleted list.
 Return the types of the classes.
 All the class symbol are entered into enclosing scope.
 Generate uncompleted classes list.
 	- typeEnter(memberEnter): complete all uncompleted classes and the members of the class.
 Generate todo list.
 		- ImportPhase
+		- HierarchyPhase: Add default superclass Object.
-		- HierarchyPhase
+		- PermitsPhase
 		- HeaderPhase
-		- MembersPhase
+		- RecordPhase
+		- MembersPhase: Add default constructor.
+Add `this` and `super` to symbol table.
+MemberEnter.

 ### Annotation processing.
 JavacProcessingEnvironment.
 - Goal: Process annotation.